-Although suggestion work is a fundamental aspect of hypnotherapy (closely followed by use of metaphors), most professional, effective hypnotherapists tend to have a good working knowledge of a broader range of hypno-psychotherapeutic approaches.
-‘Behavioral hypnotherapy’ approaches aim to identify and change repeated unhelpful behaviors, considering ‘what, where and how’ the client does what they do.
-These behaviors are often in the form of established habits and responses, both where the individual is consciously aware (such as sitting in a poor posture working on a laptop whilst on the sofa), and where they are not consciously aware (such as thumb sucking or nail biting).
+Other Therapy Approaches Although suggestion work is a fundamental aspect of hypnotherapy (closely followed by the use of metaphors), most professional, effective hypnotherapists tend to have a good working knowledge of a broader range of Hypno-psychotherapeutic approaches.
+‘Behavioral hypnotherapy’ approaches aim to identify and change repeated unhelpful behaviors, considering ‘what, where, and how’ the client does what they do.
+These behaviors are often in the form of established habits and responses, both where the individual is consciously aware (such as sitting in a poor posture working on a laptop whilst on the sofa), and where they are not consciously aware (such as thumb sucking or nail-biting).

 Moving on from behavioral and cognitive hypnotherapy approaches, ‘analytical hypnotherapy’ approaches help clients consider ‘why’ they do what they do, working to gain insight and to discover and adjust unconscious drivers and patterns.